nasa/ow_simulator/ow_dynamic_terrain/README.md

 ## Introduction

-A package that adds the capability to update Gazebo terrains dynamically at run- time (both physically and visually)
+A package that adds the capability to update Gazebo terrains dynamically at run-time (both physically and visually).

 ![](./misc/scene_dynamic_terrain_no_smooth_1.gif)